Agent-based and Agent-less approaches

 - Access and view local MQ log files

-- Automated actions can be executed regardless of the connection to the management server
+- Automatic actions can be executed regardless of the connection to the management server